ikmalaz/reddit-image-scraper/README.md

  Insert ---> pip install -r requirements.txt

- -Update to the latest pip version if (optional)
+ - Update to the latest pip version if (optional)

 \## How to Run